deltachat/deltachat-pages/_posts/2020-11-05-android-update.md

 ---
 title: Swipe to Reply and other Android News
 author: bjoern
-image: ../assets/blog/2020-06-faster.jpg
+image: ../assets/blog/2020-11-swipe-to-reply.jpg
 ---

-Cold november?
+Cold November?
 No!
 After many weeks of development and testing, Android releases are out now, starting the **new release series.**

 What can you expect from **Delta Chat Android 1.14?**